Otsuka’s philosophy is to create unique and innovative products that address unmet medical needs.

 New tuberculosis (TB) compounds are discovered by Otsuka’s researchers in Tokushima, Japan, and are then advanced for clinical development.

-In 2002, Otsuka’s researchers discovered a new compound that was effective against Mycobacterium tuberculosis, and it took 12 years of dedicated hard work to take the compound through clinical development and achieve the first marketing approval.
+In 2002, Otsuka’s researchers discovered a new compound that was effective against Mycobacterium tuberculosis, and it took 12 years of dedicated hard work to take the compound through clinical development.

-You can learn more about Otsuka’s Research and Development activities for new TB medicines together with the key partners: PAN-TB Collaboration and Unite4TB.
+You can learn more about Otsuka’s Research and Development activities together with the key partners: PAN-TB Collaboration and Unite4TB.

 Since 2005, Otsuka has been one of the leading private sector funders in TB drug development.1